Make connections that matter

 - Telephone: 1800714819

 We would like to thank all the stakeholders that worked with us for over a decade in the development and maintenance of the RII Training Package for the Resources and Infrastructure Industries in Australia.

 Where can I purchase SkillsDMC learning and assessment resources?

-Over two decades of activity, SkillDMC has developed a number of training and assessment materials for the Resources and Civil Construction industries for Australian and International contexts.
+Over two decades of activity, SkillDMC developed a number of training and assessment materials for the Resources and Civil Construction industries for Australian and International contexts.
 These products have been used by training providers and operating companies to meet the training and assessment needs of current and future workers of these industries.
-At Sustainable Skills, we believe that these resources form an important asset for the industry and we have decided to make them available through our new e-shop.
-On the occasion, the shop has been fully renovated and we hope you will enjoy the new customer experience.
+Sustainable Skills no longer offers these products for sale.
+The SkillsDMC Learning and Assessment Products are no longer available.

 What is Sustainable Skills?

 Sustainable Skills brand is born as a result of the transition that SkillsDMC has undertaken over the year 2016, with the aim to enhance our consultancy experience in building effective TVET systems worldwide.

 Between 2003 and 2016, SkillsDMC was engaged by the Australian government as the Industry Skills Council for the Resources and Infrastructure Industries (RII).
 Over the years, SkillsDMC has connected industry, government and training organisations to develop and maintain the RII Training Package, which specifies the skills and knowledge required for workers to perform safely and effectively in the civil infrastructure, coal mining, construction materials (quarrying), drilling and metalliferous mining industry sectors.
 With almost fifteen years’ experience shaping and maintaining TVET systems and frameworks, we have learned how to:

 - establish industry committees able to identify the right skills needed by the labour market, and